Development

 Pull requests

 Pull request summary should indicate the bug the pull request addresses.
-Use a hyphen between “bug” and the bug ID(s).
-For example:
+Use a hyphen between “bug” and the bug ID(s) or “obs” and the OBS number.

 bug-nnnnnnn: removed frog from tree class